An extension of the communicative approach seeking to develop linguistic skills appropriate to students’ future career and social needs.

 - Hone writing skills

-- Expand vocabulary in a range of current topics
+- Expand vocabulary in a range of historical and cultural topics